 Sport, Physical Performance & Outdoor Action

-Teaches movement, physical literacy, health habits, and school sport participation to learners.
+Teaches movement, physical literacy, health habits, and school sport participation to learners in formal school or education settings.

 You enjoy work that feels teaching, physical, helping and you can handle the trade-offs that come with it.